Geeoon/EE-271-Drum-Machine/README.md

 # EE 271 Drum Machine
-The drum machine I made for EE 271 at the University of Washington.
+The drum machine I made for EE 271 at the University of Washington for the DE1-SoC.

 Also contains two synths.